 Ingredients: Sorbitol, dicalcium phosphate anhydrous, purified water, hydrated silica, glycerin, dextrose, xanthan gum, vanillin, titanium dioxide, sodium benzoate, methyl salicylate, potassium thiocyanate, glucose oxidase (aspergillus niger), and lactoperoxidase.

-I started brushing Ginger’s teeth (left side only) with this toothpaste and toothbrush on July 20th.The after photos were taken 6 weeks after, on August 31.
+I started brushing Ginger’s teeth (left side only) with this toothpaste and toothbrush on July 20th.The after photos were taken 6 weeks later, on August 31.

-The before pictures turned out a little blurry, and she doesn’t have a lot of plague build up, so it’s difficult to say 100%, but her teeth do look slightly better.
+The before pictures turned out a little blurry, and she doesn’t have much tartar buildup, so it’s difficult to say 100%, but her teeth do look slightly better.
 We brushed almost daily, missing a few days here and there.

 I choseVirbac C.E.T. toothpaste for Ginger because of her allergies, and this toothpaste has no protein that I have to worry about.